A

 also a place to hunt moose and make more boats.

-It is therefore significant
+It is therefore significant that rock carvings

 of the very same small-size moose-head boat that was found in arctic